Joseph Smith Memorial Building: Hotel

+Office building and reception center

 The building ceased operations as a hotel in August 1987.
-A major remodeling and adaptive reuse project to accommodate both community and church functions was completed in 1993.
+A major remodeling and adaptive-reuse project to accommodate both community and church functions was completed in 1993.
 Church leader Gordon B. Hinckley chose the name when he observed that there were many monuments to pioneer leader and Utah founder Brigham Young, but none to Joseph Smith.

 The building was decorated with the words "SALT LAKE 2002" during the Winter Olympics.

 2011 marked the celebration of 100 years since initial construction was completed on the Hotel Utah.

+The church's top leadership, known as general authorities, hold a weekly meeting in the nearby Salt Lake Temple.
+During the 2020s, when the temple was closed due to a large-scale renovation project, the eighth floor of the Joseph Smith Memorial Building underwent an estimated $2,000,000 remodel, after which it was dedicated as a sacred meeting space for leadership while the temple remained under renovation.

 Features

-The Testaments of One Fold and One Shepherd is a 67-minute film shot in 65 mm and produced by the Church of Jesus Christ of Latter-day Saints.
-It depicts the life of Jesus in Jerusalem while depicting the events described in the Book of Mormon from approximately the same time period.
+The Testaments of One Fold and One Shepherd is a 67-minute film shot in 65 mm and produced by the LDS Church.
+It depicts the life of Jesus in Jerusalem correlated to the events described in the Book of Mormon from approximately the same time period.
 The film's climax occurs after Christ's resurrection, when Jesus appears in the Americas.
 The movie was originally shown in the Legacy Theater on a 62x31 foot screen.
 It replaced Legacy: A Mormon Journey as the flagship JSMB feature in March 2000.
-The Testaments of One Fold and One Shepherd was later replaced in the theater by Joseph Smith: The Prophet of the Restoration, a film commemorating the 200th anniversary of the birth of Joseph Smith.
+The Testaments of One Fold and One Shepherd was later replaced in the theater by Joseph Smith: The Prophet of the Restoration, a film commemorating the 200th anniversary of Smith's birth.